What Is Horner Syndrome?

 - No sweat on one side of your face

-- Pupils in each eye are different sizes
+- Pupils that are different sizes (anisocoria)

-- Sunken or bloodshot eye
+- A sunken or bloodshot eye

 Horner syndrome can be a sign of a serious health risk such as nerve damage.
 See your doctor if you notice any of its symptoms.